Willie Revillame: Wil Time Bigtime and Wowowillie

-From 2010 to 2013, Revillame has hosted TV5 variety programs such as Willing Willie, later renamed as Wil Time Bigtime in 2011, and Wowowillie in 2013.
+From 2010 to 2013, Revillame hosted TV5 variety programs such as Willing Willie, later renamed as Wil Time Bigtime in 2011, and Wowowillie in 2013.
 Following the latter's conclusion, he went into a hiatus to focus on business.

 Wowowin

 In November 2014, Revillame negotiated with the executives of his original home network, GMA for a television comeback by airing his variety game show Wowowin, with the help of former rival Joey de Leon, and broadcast journalist Mike Enriquez.
 He marked his homecoming by signing a contract with GMA Network on March 20, 2015, and Wowowin premiered on May 10.
-The show first aired in every Sunday afternoons and later shifted to weekdays on February 1, 2016, due to the huge popularity of the show.In 2020, GMA Network said that Wowowin is coming back to GMA, Wowowin premiered on February 1, 2020.
+The show first aired in every Sunday afternoons and later shifted to weekdays on February 1, 2016, due to the huge popularity of the show.
+In 2020, GMA Network said that Wowowin Primetime was ready to Premiere on GMA, and the show premiered on February 15, 2020.
 It was replaced by The Boobay and Tekla Show in its timeslot.

 On February 5, 2022, GMA Network announced that Revillame's contract will end on February 15, prompting his show to air its final broadcast in the network, four days prior.
 Out of "delicadeza", he did not renew his contract with GMA after taking the opportunity to work with Manny Villar on Advanced Media Broadcasting System (AMBS).
 Wowowin resumed through livestreaming on March 15 and later returned to airwaves via ALLTV on September 13, coinciding with the network's soft launch.

-In 2023, Revillame has reached an agreement with Villar to terminate his contract with AMBS, after his show stopped airing on ALLTV among others caused by lower ratings and lack of advertisers.
-Wowowin was supposed to resume in both government-owned broadcast networks PTV and IBC, but plans were discontinued due to lack of budget, facilities and equipment.
+In 2023, Revillame reached an agreement with Villar to terminate his contract with AMBS, after his show stopped airing on ALLTV among others caused by lower ratings and lack of advertisers.
+Wowowin was supposed to resume in government-owned broadcast networks PTV and IBC, but plans were discontinued due to lack of budget, facilities and equipment.